 You have to follow the guidelines.
 You have to be over 40.
 You're only covered for a mammogram every 1 to 2 years -- the specifics depend on your policy, as outlined in its summary of benefits.

 NOTE: Mammograms are only free as a screening for women without symptoms.
 If you go to the doctor with a symptom -- like a lump -- the mammogram is considered a "diagnostic test."
 In that case, you'll need to pay any deductibles and a copay or coinsurance, just as you would for other tests your doctor might use to rule out problems.

 Are follow-up tests and biopsies free, too?

 No. Again, if you have symptoms, follow-up mammograms and biopsies are not screening tests.
 They are diagnostic tests and not part of the free screening.

 If the mammogram shows I have cancer, is my treatment free?

-No. If your screening shows that you do have cancer, you will be required cover the cost of copays or coinsurance and deductibles for treatment, as your plan guidelines dictate.
+No. If your screening shows that you do have cancer, you will be required to cover the cost of copays or coinsurance and deductibles for treatment as your plan guidelines dictate.

-If you use Medicaid, though, all states extend benefits to women whose breast cancer is found under the National Breast and Cervical Cancer Early Detection Program.
+If you are enrolled in Medicaid, though, all states extend benefits to women whose breast cancer is found under the National Breast and Cervical Cancer Early Detection Program.